 - Have a water race: Fill two cups with water and give one to your toddler and one to yourself.
 See who can finish their cup of water first.
 This can be a fun game that encourages your toddler to drink water while also spending time with you.

 - Make it a challenge: You can also turn it into a game by challenging your child to drink to a certain level of the cup or bottle.
 For example, if the bottle has Dora the Explorer printed on the front, encourage your child to drink their water until they reach the bottom of Dora’s shoe.

 Many children don’t like the taste of plain water, so try to give them some fruit-infused water instead.
 You can also freeze some fruit into ice cubes or use exciting-shaped ice.

 3. Offer Them Water Regularly Throughout the Day

 Making water readily available is a good way to encourage your child to drink it.
 Always make sure to offer them water regularly throughout the day and have their bottle or a glass of water within reach at all times.
 There are minerals in tap water, so if you live in an area with clean water, or even if you have water filters, teach your child how to pour water themselves from the faucet.

 You can also turn this into a game.
 Teach your child that they can tell how much water they’ve been drinking by the color of their urine.
 Dark-colored urine means not enough water, and light-yellow urine means that they're winning at the water game.
 If your child is a little older, explain to them that if their urine is darker, they should grab some more water.

+Getting your toddler to drink water is important for their overall health and well-being.
 Children are often at risk of dehydration, especially when playing sports in hot weather.
 By the time they feel thirsty, they're likely already dehydrated.
-It's up to the parents to make sure their child is drinking enough water.
+It's up to you as the parent to make sure your child is drinking enough water.
 When getting your child to drink water, start with yourself and be an example of the behavior you'd like them to follow.